-In his personal energic style, Mihai talked a little about how business is done with venture capitalists and how to get to funding for a good idea, from his experience with Seed Camp.
-The main idea, it doesn’t matter what the project’s about, it matters how you do it.
+In his personal energic style, Mihai talked a little about how business is done with venture capitalists and how to get funding for a good idea from his experience with Seed Camp.
+The main idea, it doesn’t matter what the project’s about; it matters how you do it.
 And with who.
-And don’t dare to ask for less than 2 million dollars, because less is peanuts.
+And don’t dare to ask for less than 2 million dollars because less is peanuts.

 His argumentation was very frank, very concrete, and inspiring.
-If you want to truly promote your business, if you truly believe in it, go there and tell what’s your dream.
+If you honestly promote your business and truly believe in it, go there and tell what your dream is.
 What’s your vision?
 What has to happen?
 Dare to be bold!
-How you’re going to make money, is the second question that you have to have an answer to.
+How you’re going to make money is the second question that you have to have an answer to.
 If your dream is to have a walk with the subway in Bucureşti, then do so, no problem.
 So do the other 3 million people.

 Oh, and even if others have the same idea, they won’t dare to go global.
 Because most people have pathetic little boxes in which they don’t dare to fit the big ideas.
-Why would a venture capital fund invest in an idea when it’s a start-up and not go to the competition that’s already somewhere in the world?
-Because they can get bigger money from buying 20% of your business.
-Of course, if you have a good business application you can test it in Romania, but that’s a children’s playground.
+Why would a venture capital fund invest in a business when it’s a start-to go to the competition that’s already somewhere in the world?
+Because they can get more significant money from buying 20% of your business.
+Of course, if you have a good business application, you can test it in Romania, but that’s a children’s playground.

 To a great extent, I agree with what Mihai said.
 But let us remember that when Mihai presented TwiMarket at Net Start Up Summer Edition (Cristi, could we have a fall edition also? ), Vlad Stan told him: just because he doesn’t see the competition, it doesn’t mean it’s not there.